msirull/skynet/README.md

 Assumptions (things you have to do):<br>
 1) An S3 config bucket that has directories for every layer you have.
 So if you're using the CF template, just add folders in the S3 Bucket it creates for every layer (at least 2, one private, one public).
 What goes here?
 Service settings, Git SSH keys, etc<br>
-2) Create a (blank) DynamoDB "endpoints" table with "env" and "layer" as the hash/key.
-This isn't in Cloudformation because (for now) this table is used for all environments.
-I suppose it doesn't have to be this way.<br>
-3) You're using Github, have set up your repo with a deployment key, and put that key in the appropriate S3 location (see above).
+2) You're using Github, have set up your repo with a deployment key, and put that key in the appropriate S3 location (see above).
 If it has the correct extension (.pem), it should get moved into the right spot.

 Notes:
 - There's a similar structure as the S3 config folder structure in DynamoDB tables for configuration info.
 This is the preferred location over S3 json files.
 You'll have better control over the config information your developers will have access to, and it will be easier for them to make updates.